WakiMak/trentent.github.io-forked/_posts/2016-04-21-multi-homed-server-lock-ica-and-rdp-to-a-specific-nic.md

 </div>

 <div>
-  The BIND order is set as Production (#2 NIC) first and Provision second in this order&#8230; Â To change this order you need to go to Advanced Settings and modify the connection order:
+  The BIND order is set as Production (#2 NIC) first and Provision second in this order... Â To change this order you need to go to Advanced Settings and modify the connection order:
 </div>

 <div>